Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Thermal burns can occur as a result of exposure to various external heat sources (flames, liquids, solid objects and gases).
+Thermal burns can occur as a result of exposure to various external heat sources (flames, liquids, solid objects, and gases).
 Fire can also cause inhalation of toxic combustion products.

-Radiation burns are most typical as a result of prolonged exposure to solar ultraviolet radiation (sunburn) or after prolonged or intensive exposure to other sources (for example, a solarium), and also after X-ray irradiation or non-sun radiation.
+Radiation burns are most common after prolonged exposure to the sun's ultraviolet radiation (sunburn) or after prolonged or intense exposure to other sources (eg, tanning beds), as well as after X-rays or non-solar radiation.

-Usually the symptoms of upper respiratory tract infection develop within minutes, but sometimes several hours; swelling of the upper respiratory tract can cause stridor.
-Symptoms of the lower respiratory tract (shortness of breath, wheezing, sometimes coughing and chest pain) usually develop within 24 hours.
+Upper airway symptoms usually develop within minutes but may take several hours; upper airway swelling may cause stridor.
+Lower airway symptoms (shortness of breath, wheezing, and sometimes cough and chest pain) usually develop within 24 hours.